 There are a lot of courses out there and Tableau also has a nice eLearning platform that I recommend you check out to see if it works for you.
 I signed up for the 1yr plan and worked through most of the content and collected a few badges along the way.
 Definitely make sure you check out ‘Data Literacy for All’, it’s free and a great addition to building out your data skills.

 These are 2 paying courses I’ve taken that really worked for me.
-There is a lot of content out there so my advice would be to check out some of the different learning platforms and find what works for you.
+There is a lot of content out there so my advice would be to check out the different learning platforms and find something that works for you.
 Udemy has a decent offering and if you wait for a sale you can get most of them pretty cheap.
 Also most courses will let you sample some of their content so make use of that before making a decision.

 Mastering data visualization using Tableau > From basic to advanced: this is the first paying course I took and what really worked for me is how they work through several real life examples and you learn all about key Tableau concepts as you move along and practice.

-Tableau 2020 Certified Associate Exam Guide A-Z (w Datasets): i’m currently taking this course as I’m preparing to take my second certification exam and I am really enjoying working through the content which is pretty extensive and very detailed.
+Tableau 2020 Certified Associate Exam Guide A-Z (w Datasets): i’m currently taking this course as I’m preparing to take my second certification exam and I am really enjoying the detailed content which is pretty extensive.
 I’ll let you know how if it paid off after I’ve taken my exam 😊

-Tableau Public is great resource of inspiration as most authors (myself included) who publish their work will make their work available for download.
+Tableau Public is great resource of inspiration as most authors (myself included) who publish their work will make the workbooks available for download.
 Downloading a workbook and trying to reverse engineer it is another great way to learn.
 Make sure you sign up for ‘Viz of the day’ and check out the ‘Featured’ gallery.

 SOCIAL LEARNING PROJECTS